 The Takeaway

 This project reinforced something I already suspected: the hardest problems are not technical.
 They are understanding the user, their fears, their context, and what actually helps them.
-The VR headset and the CV algorithms were just tools.
+The VR scenarios and the CV algorithms were just tools.

 Building software that changes how someone feels, not just what they do, is a completely different category of engineering.
 And it is much more rewarding.